selfcustody/krux/docs/getting-started/features/printing.en.md

 <img src="../../../img/maixpy_m5stickv/print-qr-prompt-250.png" align="right" class="m5stickv">
 <img src="../../../img/maixpy_amigo/print-qr-prompt-300.png" align="right" class="amigo">

-Once a thermal printer and driver have been enabled in [Krux settings](../settings.md/#thermal), all screens that display a QR code will offer the option to `Print to QR`.
+Once a thermal printer and driver have been enabled in [settings](../settings.md/#thermal), all screens that display a QR code will offer the option to `Print to QR`.
 Other formats of mnemonic backup will also ask if you want to `Print to QR?`.

 There are many ways you can use this functionality, including: